nervosnetwork/docs/docs/tutorials/step6.md

 Signature applies to all inputs and outputs

 * __SIGHASH NONE__ -  0x02
-Signature applies to all inputs, mone of the outputs
+Signature applies to all inputs, none of the outputs

 * __SIGHASH SINGLE__  0x03
 Signature applies to all inputs but only the one output with the same index number as the signed input